Baby Safety Month: Top 10 Hidden Hazards in the Home

 - Button batteries are another serious ingestion hazard.
 Button batteries are found in toys and small household items like flashlights and flameless candles.
 They can cause serious internal injury and should be kept away from children.
 If you think your child has swallowed a button battery, you should seek immediate medical attention.

 - Recalled products can be hard to keep track of, but if you fill out the postcards that come with baby products, you will be notified by the company.
 You can also check www.recalls.gov periodically for important items like your crib, car seat, swings and stroller, or to double-check on secondhand items you’ve picked up!

 - Cleaning products!
 Detergent pods, with their candy-like shapes and colors, are particularly attractive to children, leading the CDC to consider them an emerging public health hazard due to a staggering number of poisoning cases each year, mostly in children under 5.
 It’s not just detergent pods; the cleaning product category as a whole is poorly regulated and most products come in “fun” spray bottles, with heavy scents and dyes that can attract children to play with or consume them.
 Keep cleaning products in a cabinet that is out of reach of children (or locked if you need to use the under-sink one!) and contact poison control if you think your child has ingested a cleaning product or gotten it their eyes.

 An Important Note About Cleaning Product Safety

 As parents ourselves, we knew there had to be a better way.
 That’s why we’re committed to providing a natural cleaning solution, Force of Nature, which contains no fragrance, dyes, preservatives, surfactants or conventional disinfectants.
-Using just salt, vinegar and water, our ingenious device turns these simple household ingredients into an EPA-registered disinfectant powerful enough to kill 99.9% of germs like salmonella and listeria.
+Starting with just salt, vinegar and water, our ingenious device turns these simple household ingredients into a multi-purpose cleaner, deodorizer and EPA-registered disinfectant powerful enough to kill 99.9% of germs like salmonella and listeria.